A Tale of Many Cities: Why it Matters to Boost Subnational Climate Diplomacy in Transatlantic Relations

 The climate crisis is one of the most pressing challenges of our time.
 Achieving our climate goals as well as mitigating and adapting to climate change require a global effort.
 The subnational level must form part of this effort.
 Cities, regions and states are increasingly critical to keeping international climate diplomacy alive, and they have stepped up to fill the void left by nation states when climate action at the federal level stalls.

-This event, as part of the TCB Conference 2023: Multilevel Action for Transatlantic Climate Success, will highlight subnational climate actions.
+This event, as part of the TCB Conference 2023: Multilevel Action for Transatlantic Climate Success, highlighted subnational climate actions.

 - Cathryn Clüver Ashbrook, Senior Advisor, Bertelsmann Stiftung Moderator